 On your private tour, you will:

 Today Berlin is a thriving urban metropolis, famous for its alternative culture, art, music, theatre, and multi-ethnic food scenes.
-But its past is more tumultuous than most, and the city is full of monuments, murals, museums, and memorials dedicated to commemorating the horrors of the Holocaust, and the darkest days of Soviet rule behind the Iron curtain.
+But its past is more tumultuous than most, and the city is full of monuments, murals, museums, and memorials dedicated to commemorating the horrors of the Holocaust, and the darkest days of Soviet rule behind the Iron Curtain.

 Your guide will talk you through the history of Berlin and its role as Hitler’s Headquarters during the Second World War.
 You’ll see many historic monuments from the grandeur of the 19th Century Brandenburg Gate, to the small but incredibly moving brass plaques known as the Stolpersteine (stumbling blocks) that name every single person taken by the Nazis.

-You’ll have the opportunity to pay your respects at the very moving, haunting Holocaust Memorial as well pass by the locations of Hitler’s bunker and office.
+You’ll have the opportunity to pay your respects at the very moving, haunting Holocaust Memorial as well as pass by the locations of Hitler’s bunker and office.

 Explore the beautiful Tiergarten Park, and hear the stories of desperate Berliners who used the park as farmland and for firewood after the war.
 Learn about the final moments of World War II in Europe.
 See the bullet holes, shrapnel and Soviet graffiti that cover the Reichstag building.